 Check schedule below

-On Friday nights the Planetarium will reawaken after hours with a stellar line up of fulldome film screenings.
+On Friday nights the Melbourne Planetarium reawakens after hours for adults only with a stellar line-up of fulldome film screenings.

 Journey through fluorescent coral reefs, marvel at the cosmos, dive into black holes and get ready for an alien invasion in the latest Melbourne Planetarium showcase of films on the dome.

 There are two screenings a night.
 The 7.30pm session focuses on astronomy and may feature What’s in the Sky Tonight (WITST), a presenter-led tour through the night sky.
 The 9pm session features a fulldome art film offering an immersive voyage into unseen worlds.
 So, whether you are into science or art, or both, we've got you covered.

 Enjoy a drink from the bar in planetary surroundings.

 Planetarium Nights is for adults 18 years and over.